 The Low and Mid-Rise Housing Policy is about creating more housing choice for people at different stages of life.
 We need more low and mid-rise housing to fill the gap between freestanding homes and high-rise apartment buildings, so that everyone can have a choice in the type of homes they live in.

-Low and mid-rise housing areas are residential zoned land within 800 metres walking distance from a mapped town centre or the entrance of a nominated train, metro or light rail station.
+Low and mid-rise housing areas are residential zoned land within 800 metres walking distance from a nominated town centre or the entrance of a nominated train, metro or light rail station.
 Within the low and mid-rise housing areas, this policy mandates permissibility and introduces non-discretionary development standards.
 Together, these are designed to provide an overall uplift in development potential, encouraging building of the types of housing outlined below.

 Summary of key provisions in State Environmental Planning Policy (Housing) 2021